 You have no items in your shopping cart.

 Basically the silk comes from silkworms.
 The larva is the source of the silk.
-From the glands, silkworms produce the natural protein fibre, that forms the cocoon.
-The fibres come off the cocoon.
+From the glands, silkworms produce the natural protein fiber, that forms the cocoon.
+The fibers come off the cocoon.
 It takes 2000 to 3000 cocoons to make a pound of silk.
 It was discovered in Xia County, China between 4000 and 3000BC.
 China, India, Uzbekistan, Brazil are the countries producing it at large scale.
 Thailand, Romania, Japan are also in a queue but the people's republic of china is a larger producer of silk and produces almost 75% of the world's silk production.
 Germany is not producing silk but they are the larger consumer of it.

-The finest quality fibre you can obtain from silkworms who eat mulberry leaves.
+The finest quality fiber you can obtain from silkworms who eat mulberry leaves.
 There are 500 species of silkworms.
 Only silkworms are not one from where we can obtain silk.
-Spiders and mussles also can produce silk and that would be better than silkworms.
+Spiders and mussels also can produce silk and that would be better than silkworms.
 It is clear that where does silk come from?
 It comes from silkworms and china is a larger producer and Germany is a larger consumer of it.

 It is not an easy process to make silk.
 Making silk is the most labor-intensive.
 It is not mechanically or chemically made fabric.
 It is a natural fabric that comes from silkworms.
 In order to get it, silkworms are to be killed and it is hard to get silkworms.
 Silk production costs too much and the features of this fabric are amazing.
 It is good water-absorbent and controls the temperature which means it keeps us warm in the winter season and keeps us cool on hot nights.
 It is the rarest fabric on the earth.
 About 3000 cocoons are boiled in water in order to get a pound of it.
 The processes of making it and features make it more valuable and expensive fabric.